 The Commissioner is responsible to the Minister for Justice and Equality who in turn is accountable to the Government for the security and policing of the State.

-The Commissioner is assisted by two Deputy Commissioners and a Chief Administrative Officer.
+The Commissioner is assisted by two Deputy Commissioners and a Chief Corporate Officer.
 In addition, there are a number of Assistant Commissioners in command of Regions with others who have responsibility for critical portfolios such as Crime and Security Intelligence, Organised and Serious Crime, and Community Engagement and Roads Policing.

 There are also a number of Executive Directors with responsibility for Human Resource and People Development, Finance and Services, and Information, Communications Technology, and Organisation Development and Strategic Planning.
 An Garda Síochána is a community based organisation with over 17,500 Gardaí, Garda staff and Garda reserves.
 It has police officers located in every county in Ireland, listening to, acting and working with the community.